-This section provides an analysis of the Issuer's financial and operating results in years 2015-2017 based on audited consolidated financial statements.
+This section provides an analysis of the Issuer's financial and operating results in years 2016-2018 based on audited consolidated financial statements.
 Historical consolidated financial information is derived as follows:

-- For year 2017: the Issuer's audited consolidated financial statements for the year ended 31 December 2017 prepared according to the IFRS. - For year 2016: the Issuer's audited consolidated financial statements for the year ended 31 December 2016 prepared according to the IFRS. - For year 2015: BOF's audited consolidated financial statements for the year ended 31 December 2015 prepared according to the IFRS .
+- For the year 2018: audited condensed consolidated financial statements for the year ended 31 December 2018 prepared according to the IFRS; - For the year 2017: the Issuer's audited consolidated financial statements for the year ended 31 December 2017 prepared according to the IFRS; - For the year 2016: the Issuer's audited consolidated financial statements for the year ended 31 December 2016 prepared according to the IFRS;

-The following table depicts consolidated financial results of the Issuer's operations for years 2015, 2016 and 2017 while detailed discussion of each of the items is provided in the subsequent paragraphs.
+The following table depicts consolidated financial results of the Issuer's operations for years 2016, 2017 and 2018 while detailed discussion of each of the items is provided in the subsequent paragraphs.